Luka Jović: Loan to Eintracht Frankfurt

 On 14 January 2021, Jović was loaned back to his former club Eintracht Frankfurt until the end of the 2020–21 season.
 On 17 January, in his first match back with his former club, Jović came off the bench and scored two goals within half an hour as Frankfurt defeated Schalke 3–1.

 Fiorentina

-On 8 July 2022, Fiorentina announced the signing of Jović.
+On 8 July 2022, Serie A club Fiorentina announced the signing of Jović on a free transfer.
+In his first and only season in Florence, he scored 13 goals in 50 games.